Adiabatic Isometric Mapping Algorithm for Embedding 2-Surfaces in Euclidean 3-Space: Numerical Tests

 These equations give us our continuum embedding in $\mathbb{R}^3$.
-The metric in the continuum is used to assign edge lengths between vertices for our polyhedral metric for which we apply AIM.
+The function $f\left(\theta\right)$ is a real valued function on the domain $\theta \in [0,\pi]$.
+We construct the polyhedral metric for the ergosphere by first building a list of $\theta$'s and $\phi$'s for the vertices.
+Next we construct a list of triangles by vertices and assign edge lengths by isometrically embedding the vertices of edges and computing the Euclidean distance.
+After assigning edge lengths, we discard the coordinates and apply AIM to our new polyhedral metric.
 Figure~\ref{fig:ergo} illustrates the continuum embedding, the smooth embedding given by AIM and the non-smooth embedding.
+The continuum embedding is a parametric plot, in Euclidean space, using (\ref{eq:x})-(\ref{eq:z}) with $\rho$ and $f$ defined by (\ref{eq:rho}) and (\ref{eq:f}), respectively.

-The percent error of the integrated mean curvature between the continuum and AIM embeddings is $0.62$ percent, which comparable to the percent error for the drum at the same resolution.
+The percent error of the integrated mean curvature between the continuum and AIM embeddings is $0.62$ percent, which is comparable to the percent error for the drum at the same resolution.
 Although we did not analyze the convergence of integrated mean curvature for this surface, we expect its convergence to be similar to the ellipsoid and drum surfaces.
 Our main obstacle in completing this convergence analysis is producing consistent high quality triangulations for increasing resolution.
 The edge lengths are recovered up to the set accuracy of $10^{-6}$.